Skip to main content

 Is 2.7 a Good GPA?

-Every college evaluates GPAs differently, but for some general context, a 2016 study found that the national average GPA for SAT test takers is a 3.38, which corresponds to about a B+ in terms of letter grades.
+Every college evaluates GPAs differently, but for some general context, according to the College Board—the organization that administers the SAT—the average high school GPA is a 3.0, which corresponds to a B in terms of letter grades.
 Obviously, that’s higher than a 2.7, which corresponds to a B- on the letter grade scale.

-But again, whether or not a 2.7 is a good GPA depends on which school is reviewing your application.
+Whether or not a 2.7 is a good GPA depends on the school reviewing your application.
 For example, many schools list a 2.5 as the minimum GPA they will consider, which means that a 2.7 will clear their initial academic threshold.
 So, you will still have plenty of options to consider with a 2.7 GPA.

 If you want to see how your GPA stacks up at your dream schools, check out our free Chancing Engine.
 It will also take your test scores, extracurriculars, and course rigor into account, and let you know how to improve your profile.